What makes an egress window different than other normal windows?

 - The typical height expectation of your window is 44” off the floor.

-- A window well is also a part of the necessary steps to a legal basement bedroom egress window (typically 48” x 48” with a depth of approx 44” however this depends on how far underground the basement is).
+- A window well is also a part of the necessary steps to a legal basement bedroom egress window (typically 48” x 48” with a depth of approximately 44” however this depends on how far underground the basement is).

 Adding bedroom to your basement and to your house overall, also adds to your home’s value.
 When selling, the added improvements of the extra bedroom with egress cutouts could cover your window installation costs at least 10 times.